Police Tear Gas, Charge Crowd Before Curfew Begins

 Mayor Levar Stoney has apologized for the police action and invited the public to "demand answers" from him tomorrow at City Hall.

-The police have also issued a statement on Twitter, claiming that they had to use tear gas against a peaceful group in order to cut through to support officers elsewhere who were dealing with violent protesters.
-VPM was unable to substantiate this claim immediately.
+The police issued a statement on Twitter, claiming that they had to use tear gas against "peaceful protestors" in order to cut through to support officers elsewhere who were dealing with "violent protestors."
+VPM was unable to substantiate this claim.

 Around 7:40 p.m., law enforcement rushed them with tear gas and pepper spray.